-Spooked By Salmonella: Raw Food!!!
+Spooked By Salmonella: Raw Food!

 Published on Thursday, March 04, 2010 11:01 AM

 Not at all.
-People from all over the world are feeding their pets raw food.
+People from all over the world are feeding their pets raw meat diets.
 The risk from pathogens and parasites is minimal if you follow safe handling procedures and are careful about sourcing the products you feed your cats, just as you would with foods intended for your own consumption.
 Cats eating a wild, prey-based diet routinely eat raw bone; it is a vital part of a natural diet.
-Cats evolved to eat their food raw, and their digestive systems are specialized for getting the maximum nutrition from a species-appropriate diet.
+Cats evolved to eat their food raw, and their digestive systems are specialized for getting the maximum nutrition from a bio-appropriate diet.

 Concerns about salmonella and e. coli are usually the first worry.
 Salmonella and e. coli are pathogens that are usually the product of improper slaughtering methods or improperly raised animals.
 Neither of these pathogens should be in meat intended for humans or animals.